[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Bloomi water-based lube

-That’s why I am always seeking lube options that are gentle, body-friendly, and planet-friendly.
+That’s why I was happy to review Bloomi’s gentle, body-friendly, and planet-friendly products.
 Smooth by Bloomi contains only gentle plant ingredients, including hydrating green tea extract and Sodium Hyaluronate (hyaluronic acid), which may help to relieve vaginal dryness.

-Bloomi’s Smooth Water-Based Lubricant is well named.
-It has quite a thin consistency compared to some of the more gel-like lubes I’ve tried, and is satisfyingly smooth and slippery.
+Bloomi’s Smooth Water-Based Lubricant has quite a thin consistency compared to some of the more gel-like lubes I’ve reviewed, and is satisfyingly smooth and slippery.
 I find it lasts quite well, so you don’t have to reapply it as often as with some water-based products.
 I particularly like it for high-friction activities such as using my Godemiche Grind Rings or silicone dildos with more “grabby” textures.

 Smooth Water-Based Lubricant’s formulation has a pH of 4.0-4.5.
 The normal pH of the vagina can range from 3.8-5.0, so this lube shouldn’t cause any issues there.
 It isn’t sticky, and doesn’t leave any residue behind on either my skin or my sheets.
 It also has only the mildest scent and virtually no discernible taste.